-There are a range of things you can do to make your home cooler without adding to your electricity bill.
+You can keep your home cool without adding to your electricity bill.

-- Adjustable external window shades - such as blinds, awnings or louvres allow you to shade rooms in summer, but let light and heat in at other times of the year.
+- Install external window shades - such as blinds, awnings or louvres.
+They allow you to shade rooms in summer, but let light and heat in at other times of the year.
 External shading is much more effective than internal shading as it blocks the sun's heat before it gets inside your home.

-- Eaves (or roof overhangs) above north-facing windows - can be designed to stop direct sunlight entering rooms at the height of summer, but allow direct light in the rest of the year.
+- When building, design eaves (or roof overhangs) above north-facing windows - to stop direct sunlight entering rooms at the height of summer, but allowing direct light in the rest of the year.
 They won’t help you with low-angled morning and afternoon sun from the east and west.

 A well-insulated house doesn't just stay warmer in winter, but is cooler in the summer months too.
 Start by insulating your ceilings and floors.

-Ceiling and floor standing fans are relatively cheap to buy and install, and are cheaper to run than air conditioning.
+Floor and desktop fans are relatively cheap to buy and install, and are much cheaper to run than air conditioning.
 They're especially good if you only get a week or two of extremely hot days during the year.

 There are a number of ways to make sure your air conditioner or heat pump will cool as effectively and as cheaply as possible.

-- Try using just the fan - most heat pumps or air conditioners have a fan only setting which can help create cross-draughts in your home.
+- Try using just the fan only setting - which helps you feel cooler by creating a breeze.
+This setting uses a lot less electricity than the full cooling mode.
 Keep your windows open while using the fan only mode.